Discover how scientists protect Angola’s lakes

 Visit Natives is founded on three core principles: tourism that benefits Indigenous populations, preserves their cultures, and promotes sustainable travel.
 All tours and expeditions are designed and run by Indigenous people themselves, which means that visitors are welcomed by the broader community as much as their hosts, the company says.
 In addition to tourism support, the company also funds community projects.
 In Tanzania, it’s helping fund free healthcare for the Maasai and Hadzabe populations and is planning to provide water pumps.
 In Norway, it’s looking for a similar social project among the Sami to support.

 Make it a reality: Visit Natives’ Sami and reindeer winter experience starts at $2,590 for a four-day trip.
 Sami families welcome visitors from December to March, with homestays taking place between Thursday and Sunday.
+The company offers trips in the spring and summer too.

 Explore First Nations culture in British Columbia’s Haida Gwaii